 Chew gum.
 There’s plenty of evidence that chewing gum boosts your powers of recall.
 And there’s more than a suggestion that drinking tea, coffee, grape juice or red wine also works wonders for your cognitive powers.
 I’m not that taken with the idea of caffeine or alcohol stimulants.
 I sense that they cause other problems…best left until after the event.

-Here are 8 ways you can stop yourself drying up when you have to give a presentation.
+Here are the 8 ways you can stop yourself drying up when you have to give a presentation.

 These eight pointers should give you some more help when you are getting ready for your next presentation.
 They should help you familiarise your material and boost your powers of recall…and still leave you time to practise.
 And as for drying up when presenting?
 Sorted.